vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/Sacred-ground_Bakker.md

 I gave the Arunmukha ascetics to the hyenaṣ After breaking many promises, in heaven I crushed the Prahlādīyas, in the sky the Paulomas and on earth the

-Kālakha˜

-njaṣ Yet not one hair of mine \(having done this\) was destroyeḍ And no hair will be destroyed of him who knows me, by any deed; not because of theft, not because of infanticide, not because of matricide and not because of patricide.
+Kālakhañjaṣ Yet not one hair of mine \(having done this\) was destroyeḍ And no hair will be destroyed of him who knows me, by any deed; not because of theft, not because of infanticide, not because of matricide and not because of patricide.

 Even if he commits evil, the colour does not leave his face.
 13